MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 ## Produce your event

-When it's time for your event, join in Mesh and [leverage a set of host tools](produce-event.md#event-producers-tools) accessed via the Menu bar (seen below) to manage participants, and curate your event experience.
+When it's time for your event, join in Mesh and [leverage a set of host tools](produce-event.md#event-producers-tools) like Mute all, Hand Raise, Megaphone, Broadcast, and Screenshare accessed via the Menu bar (seen below) to manage participants, and curate your event experience.

 :::image type="content" source="../media/mesh-event-producer-guide/Organizer-tools-single-room-2412.png" alt-text="Screenshot of organizer tools in a Mesh event for single room.":::